ben-rowan/vcsv-stream/README.md

 #### `columns`

 This defines a set of override data generators.
-If we don't define a column here then the previously defined default header data generator will be used.
+If we don't define a column here then the previously defined default header data generator will be used instead.

 Note: the column names here _must_ match one of the header columns.